Zeddling/Zeddling/README.md

 ### Hi there 👋
-##  Aspiring computer scientist 😄
+##  Aspiring Computer Scientist 😄
-Languages: C++, Rust, Java, Python
+Languages: Rust, Java, C++, Python

 <!--
 **Zeddling/Zeddling** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.